 Most ADHD medications are classed as “controlled drugs” and need to be closely monitored.
 They must be initiated and reviewed by a specialist until a suitable dose has been reached, at which point we can then ask your GP if they would be happy to prescribe.
 We have a “shared care” agreement with GPs which states that we will continue to review patients at least 6 monthly thereafter.

-If, following a diagnosis you would like to commence medication for your child, we are able to issue an initial prescription, provided you agree to the following treatment package, which includes:
+If, following a diagnosis you would like to commence medication for your child, provided a member of our clinical team deems it safe to do so, we are able to offer an initial prescription, provided you agree to the following treatment package, which includes:

 *Please note that the pharmacist will charge for the medication supplied and this cost may be between £25 to £150 depending on the medication issued.